Ssong24/yolov3-pytorch-with-pruning/README.md

 # Contact

-**Issues should be raised directly in the repository.** Also, you can refer to original repo's issues: https://github.com/ultralytics/yolov3/issues
+**Issues can be raised directly in the repository.** Also, you can refer to original repo's issues: https://github.com/ultralytics/yolov3/issues